DeMarcoLab/autolamella/DEVELOPERS.md

 https://github.com/DeMarcoLab/autolamella/releases

 For a maintainer to make a new release:
-1. Increment the version number in `_version.py`

-2. Go to the 'Releases' tab on GitHub and create a new release tag
+1. Go to the 'Releases' tab on GitHub and create a new release tag.
+This project uses semantic versioning, see here for details: https://semver.org/

+2. Write a short description of the new features or bugfixes available in this release.

-3. Make the binary files to upload:
+3. Create and upload the binary files generated with this command:
 ```
 python setup.py sdist bdist_wheel
 ```

+4. Click the "Publish release" button.
+You're done!